 Second, the default method for bill consideration in the floor has unrestricted introduction of amendments to the bill reported.
 Debate takes place in two stages.
 The entire bill is first examined en lo general, then articles are considered individually en lo particular (see Heller and Weldon 2003).
 Members can freely reserve articles for deletion, amendment, or expansion, denying the Junta a useful procedural tool common in other assemblies: the take-it-or-leave-it rule (e.g., Cox 2006; Dion and Huber 1996).

 Third, and most relevant to this chapter, speakers self-select.
-Individual members are entitled to take the floor when recognized by the presiding officer, for a duration set by rules or by ad-hoc party agreements.
+Individual members are entitled to take the floor when recognized by the presiding officer, for a duration set by rules or by ad hoc party agreements.
 And recognition is permissive.
 Introducing amendments to a report, for instance, grants right of recognition to take the floor.
 True, party leaders assign speakers for the first round of debate slots.
-But they cannot formally preclude others from adding their names to the list of speakers afterwards, making debate resemble first-come-first-serve after the party appointees have spoken.
+But they cannot formally preclude others from adding their names to the list of speakers afterwards, making debate resemble first-come-first-served after the party appointees have spoken.
 The limit is the floor, who can decide to vote the motion or to continue debating.

 Rules typify limits for different kinds of debate summarized in Table 28.1.
 The first entry are drafters of new legislation, who get first recognition to take the floor in order to persuade fellow lawmakers.
 The time limit is ten minutes when the draft is a new law, five minutes when it changes existing statutes.
 Bills whose author has not had a chance to present before the session ends migrate to the next day’s order upon author’s request viva voce (otherwise they are referred to committee.)
 The rightmost columns report who selects the speaker—self-selection by drafting a bill, in this case—and who, if anyone, can veto the speaker’s recognition—no one here.